timkahlke/LongRead_tutorials/docs/QC_P.md

 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon info height:32 class:"right left" aria-label:hi %}
-  One of the strength of PycoQC is that it is interactive and highly customizable, e.g., plots can be cropped, you can zoom in and out, sub-select areas and export figures.
+  One of the strengths of PycoQC is that it is interactive and highly customizable, e.g., plots can be cropped, you can zoom in and out, sub-select areas and export figures.
 For detailed usage and examples see the [PycoQC documentation](https://a-slide.github.io/pycoQC/)
 </div>